gwilku/jscan-docs/general/tpms.rst

 1. `Connect`_ to your vehicle
 2. Open Adaptation
 3. Open TPMS settings
-4. Set TPMS thresholds in the following:
+4. Set TPMS thresholds in the applicable setting(s) from the following list:

 	- TPMS Threshold: for vehicles equipped with the basic version
 	- TPMS Threshold - EVIC version: well... yes, for vehicles with the premium version
 	- Light Load Inflation Pressure Front / Rear Tire:  Leave at 0.
-	- Max Load Inflation Pressure Front / Rear Tire: for vehicles that have a load sensor (Gladiator, RAM trucks).
-This value is used as the **minimum** pressure when the **vehicle is fully loaded**.
+	- Max Load Inflation Pressure Front / Rear Tire: This value is used as the **minimum** pressure when the **vehicle is fully loaded**.
 Change this value first and see if it does the job.

 5. Reset the TPMS: